Inventory Control of Office and Educational Equipment and Furniture

 II.
 POLICY STATEMENT

-A. Deans, directors, vice presidents and departmental managers are responsible for:
+A. Deans, Directors, Vice Presidents and Department Managers are responsible for:

-(4) Promptly (within 30 days) reporting status changes (acquisition, transfer between departments, disposition, cannibalization, destruction, loss, theft, etc.) of centrally recorded (i.e., bar-coded) equipment to the General Accounting Office.
-Certain discrepancies (unexplained losses, possible thefts, damage, destruction, etc.) must be reported as soon as discovered to the University Police and Risk Management as well as General Accounting.
+(3) Promptly reporting status changes and discrepancies (acquisition, transfer between departments, disposition, cannibalization, destruction, loss, theft, etc.) of centrally recorded (i.e., barcoded) equipment to the responsible office(s) as soon as possible (within 30 days of activity).